smcneece/ha-esunpower/README.md

 **⚠️ IMPORTANT: Use the install button below - do NOT manually add this repository to HACS custom repositories**

 HACS requires integrations to be registered in the home-assistant/brands repository for manual custom repository adds to work.
-This integration uses the direct install method instead.
-Once the integration is installed you will get notified of updates just like any other HACS install.
+(Well you can manually install, but it's tricky, just use the buttons below) This integration uses the direct install method instead.
+Also once the integration is installed you will get notified of updates just like any other HACS install.

 1. **Click the install button:**